Pat Vivian Consulting

 The heart of Pat’s work

-Recently Pat’s work has taken her around the country to work with a variety of agencies and organizations.
-Some have been in the throes of trauma while others have suffered from persistent traumatizing dynamics.
-Workshops on organizational culture and trauma have given leaders new ways to make their agencies stronger.
+Pat’s work has taken her around the country to work with a variety of agencies and organizations: small grassroots groups, social justice organizations, anti-violence coalitions, national parks, and various government entities.
+Some have been in the throes of trauma, while others have suffered from persistent traumatizing dynamics.

 For thirty years Pat taught graduate level courses, principally at Antioch University Seattle.
 She was known as a creative course designer - inventing courses such as Organizational Trauma and Healing, Personal Wellness in Organizational Systems, and Conflict Management - and a wise guide to her students.
 She now counts many graduates as trusted colleagues.

-In 1995 with a group of colleagues she founded Community Consulting Partnership, a pro bono group providing team consultation to nonprofits.
-She continues to help guide this group and coach learner consultant teams.
-Pat has contributed decades of service to nonprofit boards, most recently serving eight years on Pride Foundation’s board of directors.
+In 1995 with a group of colleagues she founded Community Consulting Partnership, a pro bono group providing team consultation and executive coaching to nonprofits.
+She continues to help guide this group and mentor learner consultant teams.
+In 2018 she sparked CCP’s effort to offer pro bono coaching to executive directors throughout Washington State.
+In addition, she has personally provided hundreds of hours of pro bono consulting services to social justice nonprofits that serve traditionally marginalized groups.
+In particular Pat has focused her energy on helping organizations that support immigrant and refugee communities, communities of color, and the LGBTQ community.
+Pat has also contributed decades of service to nonprofit boards, most recently serving eight years on Pride Foundation’s board of directors.

 More about Pat